Case Closed season 7

 The seventh season of the Case Closed anime was directed by Yasuichiro Yamamoto and produced by TMS Entertainment (TMS-Kyokuichi until episode 173) and Yomiuri Telecasting Corporation.
 The series is based on Gosho Aoyama's Case Closed manga series.
 In Japan, the series is titled Detective Conan (名探偵コナン, Meitantei Conan) but was changed due to legal issues with the title Detective Conan.
 The episodes' plot covers the arc where Conan Edogawa temporary returns as Jimmy Kudo.

 The episodes use four pieces of theme music: two opening themes and two closing themes.
 The first opening theme is lit.
 "Chop Rasp" (ギリギリ Chop, "Giri Giri Chop") by B'z until episode 168.
 The second opening theme is "Mysterious Eyes" by Garnet Crow and is used for the rest of the season.
 The first ending theme is "Free Magic" by WAG until episode 179.
 The second ending theme is "Secret of My Heart" by Mai Kuraki.

 The season initially ran from October 11, 1999, through June 5, 2000 on Nippon Television Network System in Japan.
 Episodes one to twenty-eight were later collected into nine DVD compilations by Shogakukan.
 They were released between March 25, 2001 and January 15, 2002 in Japan.

 Episodes 176 to 178 were dubbed by Studio Nano as part of a curated episode list, which was released on Crunchyroll and Netflix on July 3, 2025.
+Episodes 170 and 171 were later dubbed and released on May 1, 2026.